Kew East

 Table Chart PROFILE FAQ

 Many residents commute elsewhere for work based on Census data.
-Over the year to June 2025, employment increased by 3.3%, labour force by 3.0%, reducing unemployment by 0.4 percentage points.
-Greater Melbourne recorded employment growth of 3.5% and unemployment rose by 0.5%.
-State-level data to Sep-25 shows VIC employment grew by 1.08% year-on-year, with an unemployment rate of 4.7% compared to the national rate of 4.5%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kew East's employment mix suggests local growth of approximately 7.4%% over five years and 14.9% over ten years, assuming constant population projections.
+Between June 2024 and June 2025, employment levels increased by 3.3%, labour force grew by 3.0%, reducing the unemployment rate by 0.4 percentage points.
+In contrast, Greater Melbourne recorded employment growth of 3.5% with a rise in unemployment by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May 2025, project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kew East's employment mix suggests local growth of approximately 7.4% over five years and 14.9% over ten years.

 Frequently Asked Questions - Employment